eduardoagarcia/shef/README.md

 ### Hello World

-This first example demonstrates a simple recipe that echos a string to the terminal.
+This first example demonstrates a simple recipe that echos "Hello World!" to the terminal.

 ![Quick Start Hello World Example](images/hello-world.gif)